vimeo/psalm/docs/annotating_code/type_syntax/utility_types.md

 # Utility types

-Psalm supports some _magical_ utility types that brings superpower to the PHP type system.Re
+Psalm supports some _magical_ utility types that brings superpower to the PHP type system.

 ## `key-of<T>`